rails/tailwindcss-rails/README.md

 - If present, moves `app/assets/stylesheets/application.tailwind.css` to `app/assets/tailwind/application.css`.
 - Removes unnecessary `stylesheet_link_tag "tailwindcss"` tags from the application layout.
 - Removes references to the Inter font from the application layout.
-- Runs the upstream upgrader (note: requires `npx` to run the one-time upgrade, but highly recommended).
+- Runs v4.1.4 of the upstream upgrader (note: requires `npx` to run the one-time upgrade, but highly recommended).

 </details>